Procedural texts can be some of the most engaging text types.

 As one of the more straight forward of the non-fiction genres, procedural text activities often get overlooked or rushed through when covering the curriculum.

-It is a common mistake (one which I have been guilty of making during my time in the classroom) but nevertheless an understandable one, when more ‘meaty’ text types, such as opinion or narrative require so much care and time to teach effectively.
+It is a common mistake (one which I have been guilty of making during my time in the classroom) but nevertheless an understandable one, when more ‘meaty’ text types, such as persuasion or narrative require so much care and time to teach effectively.

 This can be a great shame, as procedural texts can often help build a sense of confidence and understanding in students who don’t necessarily possess an affinity for writing.